Moffefe/MycoBox/docs/firmware-update.md

 ## 4. Firmware transfer

-The browser will transfer the firmware to the controller.
+The browser transfers the firmware to the controller.

 A progress bar shows the transfer progress.